mikeymischief/mikeymischief.github.io/_posts/2020-9-12-autumn-cube-draft.md

 <img src="/images/decks/200912_2_Grixis_Midrange.jpg" alt="Grixis Midrange" width="600"/>

 Another midrange special from Jeddy.
-This looks to maximize Kess to replay spells over and over.
+This looks to maximize **Kess, Dissident Mage** to replay spells over and over.
 At least that loks to be the idea, but the draft doesn't tell the same story.
 There's a bunch of high casting cost creatures with no way to accelerate that, some meddling disruption that doesn't synergize with spells and creatures with ETB abilties, that again, don't have anything to do with what this Grixis shell should be doing.
 No wonder Jeddy got out early!

 ----